SubspaceAD: Training-Free Few-Shot Anomaly Detection via Subspace Modeling: Experiments

 We analyze the impact of design choices in SubspaceAD, including (1) input image resolution, (2) layer aggregation strategy, (3) DINOv2 backbone scale, and (4) PCA explained-variance threshold~$\tau$.
 All experiments are performed on the MVTec-AD and VisA datasets.

 \paragraph{Image Resolution} Fig.~\ref{fig:ablation_resolution} shows the effect of input resolution.
-On VisA (dashed lines), performance clearly improves with resolution, peaking at 672~px.
-On MVTec-AD (solid lines), performance is more stable, with all resolutions from 448~px to 672~px performing similarly well, peaking at 512~px for I-AUROC and 672~px for PRO.
-Based on this, we adopt 672~px as the optimal resolution for both datasets.
+On VisA (dashed lines), performance improves from 256~px but quickly saturates, remaining largely stable between 448~px and 672~px.
+A similar trend is observed on MVTec-AD (solid lines), where all resolutions above 448~px perform comparably across metrics.
+These results indicate that the method is largely robust to resolution once sufficient spatial detail is available.

 \paragraph{Layer Aggregation} Table~\ref{tab:ablation_layers} compares aggregation strategies considering 4-shot results.
-Using only the last layer leads to a substantial performance drop (89.1\% I-AUROC on VisA).
-Averaging the final 7 layers (34-40) achieves better results but remains suboptimal (91.9\% I-AUROC).
-The \textit{Mean-pool (Middle-7)} configuration, averaging layers 22-28, delivers the best overall performance, reaching 94.2\% PRO on MVTec-AD and 94.5\% I-AUROC on VisA.
-While \textit{Concat (Middle-7)} yields a slightly higher I-AUROC on MVTec-AD (98.6\%), our chosen method provides the best balance and SOTA results on VisA, indicating that intermediate features provide the most stable and discriminative representation.
+Using only the last layer leads to a substantial performance drop (89.3\% I-AUROC on VisA).
+Averaging the final 7 layers (34-40) achieves better results but remains suboptimal.
+The \textit{Mean-pool (Middle-7)} configuration, averaging layers 22-28, delivers the best overall performance, reaching 95.0\% PRO on MVTec-AD and 94.1\% I-AUROC on VisA.
+While \textit{Concat (Middle-7)} yields a higher I-AUROC on MVTec-AD (98.6\%), our chosen pooling method provides the most robust and discriminative representation across both benchmarks.

-\paragraph{Backbone Scale} SubspaceAD is evaluated using four DINOv2 backbones, ViT-S/14, ViT-B/14, ViT-L/14, and ViT-G/14 (w/ Reg), as illustrated in Fig.~\ref{fig:ablation_backbone}.
-Larger backbones consistently yield better performance across both benchmarks, reflecting the expected scaling behavior of modern vision encoders, where richer representations enable the PCA subspace to model normal variation more effectively.
+\paragraph{Backbone Scale} SubspaceAD is evaluated using four DINOv2 backbones: ViT-S/14, ViT-B/14, ViT-L/14, and ViT-G/14, as illustrated in Fig.~\ref{fig:ablation_backbone}.
+While larger backbones consistently yield better performance, practical deployment constraints (e.g., edge-device memory and latency) are governed primarily by the chosen encoder.
+Because SubspaceAD adds negligible computational overhead, it can be readily deployed with smaller, edge-friendly variants like DINOv2-S/14.
 For completeness, we also report results with DINOv3 backbones (Appendix~\ref{sec:dinov3-comp}), performing slightly worse in this setting. \\